baunilhamarga/imagenet-subset/README.md

 2. **Organize the Data Folder:**

-   Place the `Data` folder inside the root directory of this repository.
+   Place the `Data` folder inside the root directory of this repository or use the flag `--data_dir` on the [running step](#running-the-script) for other paths.
 The `Data` folder should have the following structure:

    ```
    .